-Slavery and human trafficking remains a hidden blight on our global society.
+Modern slavery and human trafficking remain a hidden blight on our global society.
 We all have a responsibility to be alert to the risks, however small in our business and in the wider supply chain.
 Staff are expected to report concerns and management are expected to act upon them.

 The group has an annual turnover in excess of £36m.

 Our business is organised into three business units: Retail, Commercial and Wholesale.

 Our supply chain’s includes sourcing of tyres principally from leading tyre manufacturers and parts suppliers.

 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
 We are committed to acting ethically and with integrity in all our business relationships and are continuously making improvements in the identification and prevention of modern slavery and human trafficking to ensure it is not taking place anywhere in our supply chains.

 We have a suite of policies and procedures in place designed to support all our employees across a range of issues.
 Integral to those policies are measures to support the prevention of modern slavery and human trafficking.
 We review all our policies on a regular basis and ensure they are fit for purpose and upload them to our intranet portal for all employees to access.
 Those policies have a direct relation to modern slavery and human trafficking are:

 Alongside our in-house policies we are also aware of the UN Global Compact’s 10 Principles.
 There are a number of internationally recognised declarations, standards and codes that we are aware of and respect, the UN Universal Declaration of Human Rights, UN Guiding Principles of Business and Human Rights, International Labour Organisation core conventions and the Code of Ethical Trading Initiative.